e-commerceinternational-marketing

 In terms of the provenance of the items purchased, research has shown that over half of all online transactions are made on foreign websites.
 These include retailers from the UK, China, the US, and Germany.

-Considering Statista key figures about the spanish online market, “half of the Spaniards preferred to pay for their online purchases through their debit or credit card, whereas slightly over 40% were more inclined to use online payment systems such as PayPal as their payment method of choice.
-In contrast, only three percent of the population paid with cash upon delivery”.
+Considering Statista key figures about the Spanish online market, half of the Spaniards preferred to pay for their online purchases through their debit or credit card, whereas slightly over 40 percent were more inclined to use online payment systems such as PayPal as their payment method of choice.
+In contrast, only a small percentage of the population paid with cash upon delivery.
+Offering localised and secure payment gateways is a must for any modern ecommerce in Spain.

 The most important and biggest hurdle when it comes to finalising an online sale is to overcome any trust issues and win over the consumers' confidence.
 You can achieve this by providing as much information on your product or service as possible, and by showcasing that your payment service provider is trusted, certified, and secure.